diskin-lab-chop/AutoGVP/README.md

 *NOTE: gnomAD v.3.1.1 non-cancer AF popmax values (`gnomad_3_1_1_AF_non_cancer`) will also be included in abridged output when provided.

-See [here](https://github.com/diskin-lab-chop/AutoGVP/blob/main/data/output_colnames.tsv) for list of columns included in full output
+See [here](https://github.com/diskin-lab-chop/AutoGVP/blob/main/data/output_colnames.tsv) for list of columns included in full output.

 ## Code Authors